 Indulge in the local cuisine

 Cartagena is a food lover’s paradise!
-It offers a number of culinary experiences that will leave your taste buds dancing with joy.
+It offers several culinary experiences that will leave your taste buds dancing with joy.
 From charming street vendors to upscale gastronomic spots, there’s something to please every palate in this coastal gem.

 As you wander through the city, you’ll find endless amounts of stunning, unique-looking restaurants everywhere you turn.
 With so many choices, it’s no wonder we could only eat so much during our visit!
 Cartagena had some of our favorite food from the entire Colombia trip—light, fresh, and bursting with delicious flavors.